 DBCT Management will:

-take all reasonable steps to procure that each relevant entity within the Brookfield Group (including, for the avoidance of doubt, each Supply Chain Business) complies with the obligations imposed on the relevant entity under this Section 9 and conducts itself in a manner reasonably likely to allow DBCT Management to comply with this Section 9;
+take all reasonable steps to procure that each relevant entity within the Brookfield Group (including, for the avoidance of doubt, each Supply Chain Business) complies with the obligations imposed on the relevant entity under this Section 9 and conducts itself in a manner which allows DBCT Management to comply with this Section 9;

-procure, by way of a deed between DBCT Management and the relevant holding company of any relevant Supply Chain Business, an undertaking from the relevant holding company that it will ensure that the Supply Chain Business complies with the obligations imposed on the Supply Chain Business under this Section 9; and
+procure, by way of a deed between DBCT Management and the relevant holding company of any relevant Supply Chain Business, an irrevocable and unconditional undertaking (the terms of which must be publicly available), in favour of DBCT Management and each Access Holder from time to time, from the relevant holding company, that it will ensure that the Supply Chain Business complies with the obligations imposed on the Supply Chain Business under this Section 9; and

-procure an undertaking in the form specified in Schedule I from each Trading SCB.
+procure and make publicly available an undertaking in the form specified in Schedule I from each Trading SCB, and not contract to provide Services to a Trading SCB.

-For clarification, each entity within the Brookfield Group (including, for the avoidance of doubt, each Supply Chain Business) is not required to comply with the obligations imposed on DBCT Management under this Section 9 as though they were imposed on that entity.
+For clarification, the 'obligations imposed on' a relevant entity within the Brookfield Group (including, for the avoidance of doubt, a Supply Chain Business) under this Section 9 include each act or omission that DBCT Management is required to procure, or seek or take reasonable steps to procure, in respect of the entity.
+Brookfield Group entities are not otherwise required to comply with the obligations imposed on DBCT Management under this Section 9 as though they were imposed on that entity.

 Without limitation, DBCT Management’s obligations under Section 9.8(a)(1) will include a requirement that DBCT Management takes all reasonable steps to procure that the Brookfield Group implements and maintains systems and procedures to ensure that it complies with this Section 9.
-The provisions of Section 9.59.7 will apply to these systems and procedures.
+The provisions of Section 9.5 and Section 9.7 will apply to these systems and procedures and audits of compliance in respect of them.

-DBCT Management:

-acknowledges that Trading SCBs may only acquire Access from Users and must not acquire, or seek to acquire, from DBCT Management any Access which DBCT Management has not previously granted to a User; and

-will not grant, or seek to grant, to a Trading SCB any Access which DBCT Management has not previously granted to a User.
+DBCT Management acknowledges that a Trading SCB may not acquire or contract Access (but may receive a fee for facilitating trading of Access rights between Access Holders and/or between an Access Holder and an Access Seeker).

 A complaint in respect of a breach of the requirements of this Section 9 by an entity within the Brookfield Group will be dealt with in accordance with Section 9.6.